souryacs/LitRevw/SingleCellMethods.md

 [TotalVI - Gayoso et al. Nat Meth 2021](https://pubmed.ncbi.nlm.nih.gov/33589839/) scVI on multi-omic setting (CITE-seq), its joint low dimensional representations and the parameters are inferred by VAE framework.

-[Kriebel et al. Nat Comm 2022](https://pubmed.ncbi.nlm.nih.gov/35140223/) LIGER v2.
+[UINMF performs mosaic integration of single-cell multi-omic datasets using nonnegative matrix factorization - Kriebel et al. Nat Comm 2022](https://pubmed.ncbi.nlm.nih.gov/35140223/) LIGER v2.
 UINMF using both shared and unshared features to integrate multiple multi-omic datasets.

 [Review paper on data integration - Luecken et al. Nat Meth 2022](https://pubmed.ncbi.nlm.nih.gov/34949812/) compares various multimodal data integration approaches.
 Conclusions: 1) Scanorama and scVI perform well, particularly on complex integration tasks.
 If cell annotations are available, scGen and scANVI outperform most other methods across tasks, and Harmony and LIGER are effective for scATAC-seq data integration on window and peak feature spaces.
 2) In more complex integration tasks, there is a tradeoff between batch effect removal and bio-conservation.
 While methods such as SAUCIE, LIGER, BBKNN, and Seurat v3 tend to favor the removal of batch effects over the conservation of biological variation, DESC, and Conos make the opposite choice, and Scanorama, scVI, and FastMNN (gene) balance these two objectives.